Writing a Generic Fuzzy Search Algorithm in Swift

 Let's go through the code step by step:

-1. We accept a prefix that is of type FuzzySearchCharacter, this is the data against which we test our search query.
-And we need a starting index.
+, this is the data against which we test our search query.
+And we need a starting index. - Verify if the provided index is valid for the search query.

-4. Iterate through the provided data and check if the prefixes are matching.
+) to start from the provided starting index. - Iterate through the provided data and check if the prefixes are matching.

-5. If no match is found, return nil.
+- If no match is found, return

 If this function doesn't seem clear at the moment, it will become clearer as we use it.